gwastro/pycbc/docs/workflow/pycbc_make_inference_workflow.rst

     inclination = $\iota$

     [static_args]
-    ; parameters that do not vary in MCMC approximant = TaylorF2
+    ; parameters that do not vary in inference sampler approximant = TaylorF2
     ra = 0.0247836709
     dec = 0.00715585006